MartinPankraz/DSAGTechXChange24/2-abap-cloud-with-microsoft/student/quest4.md

 The [AI SDK for SAP](https://microsoft.github.io/aisdkforsapabap/) is available on GitHub and has already been installed via [abapGit](https://docs.abapgit.org/user-guide/getting-started/install.html) on the SAP lab system (S/4HANA 2022) before you entered the dungeon.

+> [!WARNING]
+> If you happen to run into "Object could not be locked" error on Eclipse blocking yourself, close the tab and re-open.
+Worst-case talk to your dungeon master to help you out on SM12.

 ### Enhance behavior of the RAP service

 1. Open your generated behavior implementation class object `ZBP_PROD_W_AI_##` and navigate to the "LCL_HANDLER" class using the `Local Types` tab at the bottom of the code view on Eclipse.